shakacode/react_on_rails/README.md

 *If this projects helps you, please give us a star!*

+[rails/webpacker](https://github.com/rails/webpacker) just shipped 3.0.
+This now enables me to ship version 9.0.
+See [PR #908](https://github.com/shakacode/react_on_rails/pull/908) for more details.

 ## Thank you from Justin Gordon and [ShakaCode](http://www.shakacode.com)

 Thank you for considering using [React on Rails](https://github.com/shakacode/react_on_rails).